 When a product is displayed to clients using an interactive 3D model (in an iFrame), the likelihood that the buyer would make a purchase increases by 11 times, according to the findings of a research study.

-Clearly, a visitor who has the intention of making a purchase is someone who will go through numerous pages of a website, either to get further information on the company or simply because the website provides a suitable funnel.
-According to Google, if a website has a large number of page views, it suggests that the material on the website is relevant to people and that the website should be ranked higher.
+Clearly, a visitor who has the intention of making a purchase is someone who will go through numerous other pages of a website, either to get further information on the company or simply because the website provides a suitable funnel.
+According to Google bots, if a website has many page views, it suggests that the material on the website is relevant to people and that the website should be ranked higher in search engine rankings.

 While this statistic is probably not as high for all types of iFramed content, it is still an important factor to consider.